vsariola/sointu/README.md

     the first thing actually implemented was a set of regression tests to avoid breaking everything beyond any hope of repair.
 Done, using CTest.
   - **New units**.
-Bit-crusher, gain, inverse gain, clip, modulate bpm (proper triplets!)...
+Bit-crusher, gain, inverse gain, clip, modulate bpm (proper triplets!), compressor (can be used for side-chaining)...
 As always, if you don't use them, they won't be compiled into the code.
   - **Pattern length does not have to be a power of 2**.

 Future goals